Process for Filing for Divorce in Oklahoma

 Filing for Divorce in OK - Learn the Laws & Costs

 The divorce process is different for everyone in Oklahoma, in large part because every marriage is different.
 For some couples who agree on everything in their divorce, the process may be as simple as filing a document with the court, attending a brief hearing and waiting for the final resolution.
 For others, the process can take months, even years, especially if there are disputes over child custody, property division, alimony, and other issues.

-Because your situation is unique, we strongly encourage you to retain a Norman divorce attorney who can help you understand the divorce process in Oklahoma and how it applies to you.
+Because your situation is unique, we strongly encourage you to retain an attorney who can help you understand the divorce process in Oklahoma and how it applies to you.
 At Nichols Dixon, we are dedicated to providing knowledgeable legal guidance and representation to individuals facing divorce or other family law matters.